Jul 24, 2019 | Customer Service | Reading Time: 7 minutes

 Besides, with this “extra” time, reservations agents will be able to fully focus on sales and the potential new guests.
 Not having to answer simple and repetitive questions, they can do strategic tasks and help in a more efficient way to increase the hotel’s revenue.
 That means that technology gives hotel staff the most scarce and valuable resource in hospitality: time.

 This is especially important when hotels need to deal with downsizing.
-Many lodgings had to take this drastic measure due to the crisis caused by the COVID-19 pandemic.
+Many properties had to take this drastic measure due to the crisis caused by the COVID-19 pandemic.
 While the hotel industry is still on its way to recovery, hotels have to find ways to keep the quality of the service with fewer human resources and automation is a very good option.

 3. Multiple Channels

 Have you ever tried to answer different people with different questions simultaneously?
 Impossible, isn’t it?
 Someone always ends up waiting.

-This problem is even bigger in hotel chains, with one single website for all its units.
+Let’s take a closer look at room quotations requests.
 When a quotation request is sent to a human chat, it usually takes a few minutes to be answered.
 But clients will hardly wait that long.
 What would probably happen is that the client leaves the webchat to never return.

 One of the advantages of having a hotel chatbot is the ability to answer multiple clients on multiple channels in multiple languages at the same time.